 The way to make sure you get what you pay for is to first and foremost do your homework.
 Here are a few tips on how to get the wedding photos you want:

-- Visit your venue with the photographer.
-The best complement to a shot list in writing is bring that shot list to life with a venue visit.
+Visit your venue with the photographer.
+It’s always best to bring your shot list to life with a venue visit.
 Invite the photographer to come with you to visit your venue so you can do a dry run before your wedding day.
 I often end up doing two venue visits: once with the client early in the planning process, and then again without the client two- to three-weeks prior to a shoot so that I can see what the lighting will be like during the wedding.
 Does the photographer not show any interest in the venue visit?
 Well, you have to ask yourself, why?

 By the way, the photos accompanying this blog are of Lidia and Josh, whose wedding I had the pleasure of photographing at Columbia University.
 Enjoy the pics!